Have more questions?

 Why is my NET more than my GROSS amount?

 Net can sometimes be more than the gross due to reimbursement of Severance Tax or other adjustments.
-In this case, you will notice a negative tax amount on the reconciliation on the back of your 1099.
+In this case, you will notice a negative tax amount on the reconciliation on the back of your 1099 form.

 What to do if I receive an unclaimed property letter?

-At minimum, please return the 2nd page to prevent funds from being released to the state by the provided deadline.
+At a minimum, please return the 2nd page of this letter to us to prevent your funds from being released to the state by the provided deadline.
 You may submit other required documentation at a later time if you have already returned the letter.

 Where can I research unclaimed property?

 Each state makes an effort to locate rightful owners of production revenues, holding the funds until the owner is found.
 To locate and collect unclaimed funds, please visit the National Association of Unclaimed Property Administrator's (NAUPA) website.

 Here is the link to a website for Unclaimed Property: www.missingmoney.com